openbmc/hiomapd/Documentation/mbox_protocol.md

 The BMC has no method for intercepting writes that occur over the LPC bus.
-Thus the host must explicitly notify the BMC of where and when a write has occured.
+Thus the host must explicitly notify the BMC of where and when a write has occurred.
 The host must use the MARK_WRITE_DIRTY command to tell the BMC where within the write window it has modified.
 The host may also use the MARK_WRITE_ERASED command to erase large parts of the active window without the need to write 0xFF.
 The BMC must ensure that if the host